tarwn/lessthandot-hugo/blogs/content/posts/2010-06-10-log-ship-to-dr-sqlu.md

 Leave the default 15 minutes for now.
 If you want to alter this schedule, click the Schedule button and the SQL Agent scheduling window will come up.

-To show compression, next to &#8220;Set backup compression&#8221;, select Compress Backup.
+To show compression, next to “Set backup compression”, select Compress Backup.
 If you are on an earlier version than 2008 R2 and any edition other than Enterprise or Developer, this option will not be available.
 SQL Server 2008 R2 allows compression in Standard and Enterprise (including Developer).
 Pre-R2, only Enterprise and Developer have this option.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/logship_2.gif" alt="" title="" width="628" height="646" />